 Using an e-Bike also means that you can avoid car traffic.
 This may be more beneficial than you think – sitting in a car, particularly during rush hour, can contribute to further trigger feelings of stress, anxiety, and depression.
 Riding an e-Bike means much more freedom when dealing with transportation, and the factor of avoiding car traffic alone can potentially make a huge difference for your mental health.

-E-Biking with anxiety, depression, stress or grief
+Riding e-bike helps cope with anxiety, depression, stress, or grief

 Countless healthcare professionals note that those suffering from mental disorders and conditions (such as anxiety, depression, stress or grief) report that regular exercise leads to an overall improved sense of wellbeing.
 With the endorphin rush and various other physiological aspects that occur when exercising, it can relieve tension, elevate your mood, help with memory retention and steady your sleeping habits.